act65/open-problems/docs/2018-03-20-specifying-goals.md

 Loss functions are usually given to us or tailored for a specific job.
 Is there some new representation of loss functions that allows;

+#### Learning the loss function.

+Sometimes it can be hard to write down what we want to optimise, if we could just show some examples of our metric then we could learn that and optimise it?
+[GANs](https://arxiv.org/abs/1406.2661) seem to be an example of this.

 #### Decomposition.